agabor/docs/_includes/graphql/users.md

 # Users

 In general, users have the same features as other objects.
-The differences are that user objects must have a username and password, the password is automatically encrypted and stored securely, and Parse Server enforces the uniqueness of the username and email fields.
+The differences are that user objects must have a username and password, the password is automatically encrypted and stored securely, and MSG Server enforces the uniqueness of the username and email fields.

 Therefore you can manage users objects using the `createUser`, `user`, `users`, `updateUser`, and `deleteUser` operations.
 Additionally, you can use the `signUp`, `logIn`, and `logOut` operations.